We Will Rave: Critical reception

-"We Will Rave" has received positive reception.
+"We Will Rave" has received mixed to positive reception.
 In a Wiwibloggs review containing several reviews from several critics, the song was rated 7.7 out of 10 points, earning sixth out of the 37 songs competing in the Eurovision Song Contest 2024 on the site's annual ranking.
 Another review conducted by ESC Bubble that contained reviews from a combination of readers and juries rated the song ninth out of the 16 songs "We Will Rave" was competing against in its the Eurovision semi-final.
 Jon O'Brien, a writer for Vulture, ranked it first out of all songs competing, deeming it a "relentless club banger", praising the fusion of musical styles within the song.
 ESC Beat's Doron Lahav ranked the song 15th out of 37, stating that while the song's production was "polished", he thought that the song would be difficult to sing live.
 Scotsman writer Erin Adam gave the song a neutral review, rating the song six points out of 10.
+The i Paper categorised the song among the bad ones, calling it "something we’ve seen a million times on the Eurovision stage.
+It’s not boring by any stretch of the imagination… but it’s not exactly good, either."